RN-D: Discretized Categorical Actors for On-Policy Reinforcement Learning: Introduction

 Recent work has begun to challenge the conventional from two complementary directions.
 First, earlier on-policy studies show that discretizing continuous actions and optimizing categorical policies can yield substantial gains over Gaussian actors~\cite{tang2020discretizing,zhu2024discretizing}.
 Second, value-function learning has increasingly embraced classification-style objectives: distributional RL trains categorical return distributions with a cross-entropy loss~\cite{pmlr-v70-bellemare17a}, and recent work shows that replacing MSE with cross-entropy can improve robustness to noisy bootstrapped targets and support scaling to higher-capacity networks~\cite{farebrother2024stop,hafner2025mastering}.
 These advances are particularly pronounced in off-policy RL, where the value function is the primary object being optimized and directly shapes the policy update.
 A symmetric perspective applies to on-policy RL: the actor is the object being optimized, and discretized categorical actors turn the policy update into a cross-entropy-like objective over action bins, making architectural and optimization choices that benefit classification especially relevant.
 A closely related phenomenon appears in on-policy RL for language models, where the policy is categorical over tokens and PPO-style optimization is widely used for RLHF~\cite{yue2025does,guo2025deepseekr1,yu2025dapo,verl2025}.
 Moreover, on the theoretical side, \cite{agarwal2020theory} shows that policy gradient methods admit global convergence guarantees with the softmax policy parameterization under the condition of exact gradients and adequate exploration.

-\emph{Motivated by this connection, we revisit actor design in on-policy RL for continuous control tasks through the lens of classification-style objectives.} We make a simple drop-in change to the policy parameterization: instead of a Gaussian policy with continuous action outputs, we use a factorized categorical policy, which turns the on-policy policy loss into a cross-entropy-like objective over selected bins.
+\emph{Motivated by this connection, we revisit actor design in on-policy RL for continuous control tasks through the lens of classification-style objectives.} We make a simple drop-in change to the policy parameterization: Instead of a Gaussian policy with continuous action outputs, we use a factorized categorical policy, which turns the on-policy policy loss into a cross-entropy-like objective over selected bins.
+This formulation enables the actor update to inherit optimization properties commonly associated with classification, while representing continuous control through discretized action dimensions.
 We then pair this parameterization with regularized actor networks, which promote more stable training.

+Empirically, this simple change leads to substantial and consistent improvements over the dominant standard implementation, a continuous MLP Gaussian actor.
+As shown in Figure~\ref{fig:intro_main_results}, our regularized discretized actor achieves faster convergence and higher final performance on both Gym locomotion and ManiSkill manipulation benchmarks.
+The same trend holds across PPO~\cite{schulman2017proximal}, TRPO~\cite{schulman2015trust}, and SPO~\cite{xie2024simple}, suggesting that the benefit is not tied to a particular on-policy surrogate objective, but instead reflects a more general advantage of combining classification-style actor parameterization with regularized network design.

-Contributions of this paper can be summarized as: \begin{itemize} \item We revisit actor parameterization and architecture as underexplored levers for improving on-policy continuous control, and study discretized categorical policies whose optimization resembles cross-entropy loss. \item We propose a regularized actor network design for discretized on-policy learning that improves optimization stability and reduces gradient variance during training. \item We demonstrate that our approach consistently improves control performance and accelerates convergence across standard locomotion benchmarks and ManiSkill, covering both state-based and vision-based tasks. \end{itemize}
+The contributions of this paper can be summarized as: \begin{itemize} \item We revisit actor parameterization and architecture as underexplored levers for improving on-policy continuous control, and study discretized categorical policies whose optimization resembles cross-entropy loss. \item We propose a regularized actor network design for discretized on-policy learning that improves optimization stability and reduces gradient variance during training. \item We demonstrate that our approach significantly improves RL performance and accelerates convergence across standard locomotion and ManiSkill benchmarks, covering both state-based and vision-based tasks.
+Moreover, the method is algorithm-agnostic and consistently benefits multiple on-policy algorithms. \end{itemize}